Prateesh-Sulikeri/Portfolio2025/README.md

 8. Updated the know-more to add certifications view
 9. Apparent fix to the navigation issue needs further investigation
 10. JinBo is finally live! and usable integration complete
+11. All JinBo features completed
+12. Cleaned up the interface and final look are now ready!